JoshMJohnson/Portfolio-Josh-Johnson/Jokes_Project/README.md

 <!-- instructions section -->
 <h2 align="center">:scroll: Instructions of how to run program :scroll:</h2>

     1a.)
-Click link below to download project folder exclusively
+Click link below to download project folder exclusively from Google Drive

     or